 Catholic Military Chaplains

-Prospective Catholic U.S. Navy Chaplain Ordained Priest in Texas
+Catholic U.S. Army Chaplain Candidate Ordained a Transitional Deacon in Georgia

 Read More »

-Catholic U.S. Navy Chaplain Candidate Ordained a Priest in Boston
+Prospective U.S. Air Force Chaplain Ordained a Catholic Priest in Cincinnati

-BOSTON – Father David A. Campo, LTJG, USN, a candidate for United States Military chaplaincy, was ordained a priest on Saturday, May 22, 2021, in Boston, MA.
-He plans eventually to serve as a Catholic chaplain in the U.S. Navy with endorsement and faculties from the Archdiocese for the Military Services, USA (AMS).
-The new priest plans to go on active duty following a three-year period of pastoral service in his home Archdiocese of Boston in accordance with a co-sponsorship agreement between the two archdioceses.
+CINCINNATI, OH – Father Stephen J. Hughes, 2d Lt, USAF, a candidate for United States military chaplaincy, was ordained a Catholic priest on Saturday, May 20, 2023, in his home Archdiocese of Cincinnati.
+The new priest plans to serve as a Catholic chaplain in the U.S. Air Force providing pastoral care to Catholic airmen and their families with endorsement and faculties from the Archdiocese for the Military Services, USA (AMS).

 Read More »